1994–95 Ukrainian Cup

-The Ukrainian Cup 1994–95 is the fourth annual edition of Ukraine's football knockout competition, known as the Ukrainian Cup.
+The 1994–95 Ukrainian Cup was the fourth annual edition of Ukraine's football knockout competition, known as the Ukrainian Cup.

 The main event started on September 26, 1994, with the round of 32 and concluded with the final game on May 28.
 The tournament also had couple of preliminaries that started in summer on August 21.
 Two clubs withdrew from the competition: Lokomotyv Konotop and Shakhtar Horlivka.

 The cup holder Chornomorets Odesa was eliminated on away goal rule by Shakhtar Donetsk in semifinals.